Tuberculous spondylitis - Pott disease

 0 images remaining

-T10 - L1 hetereogeneity of vertebral body bone marrow signal with thin T2 hyperintense mass anterior to the vertebral bodies - note T2 signal in discs is normal.
+T10 - L1 hetereogeneity of vertebral body bone marrow signal with thin T2 hyperintense mass anterior to the vertebral bodies - note T2 signal in disks is normal.

 Diffuse vertebral body enhancement T10 - L1 with enhancement anterior to the vertebral bodies and also leptomeningeal enhancement.

-Note: inflammatory enhancement involves contiguous vertebral bodies but not the intervening discs.
+Note: inflammatory enhancement involves contiguous vertebral bodies but not the intervening disks.

 Bilateral psoas muscle collections, with peripheral enhancement of consistent with abscesses.